michaeltheologitis/thucy/README.md

 The `<CUSTOM-NAME>` is an arbitrary name you give to your workflow (e.g., `Violent-Crimes` in the example above).

-Notably, the `<TOOLSET-TO-USE>` is one of the prefixes of the toolset you want to use from the `tools.yaml` we configured above.
-Thucy, always uses two toolsets in exacution: ① a schema toolset, and a ② a sql toolset.
-Users are expected to give the prefix of these toolsets.
+The `<TOOLSET-TO-USE>` is a prefix of the toolset you want to use from the `tools.yaml` we configured above.
+Internally, Thucy always uses two toolsets in exacution: ① a schema toolset, and a ② a sql toolset.
+Users are expected to give the common prefix of these toolsets.
 In our configuration example above, this would be `seattle`.
-Internally, we assign `seattle-sql` to the SQL expert agent, and `seattle-schema` to the SQL expert agent!
+What happens in the code is that we assign `seattle-sql` to the SQL expert agent, and `seattle-schema` to the SQL expert agent!

-In the configuration of `example_tools_template.yaml`, we might choose to do `--toolset west-coast`!
+We also encourage you to take a look at the `tools.yaml.template` configuration which showcases the flexibility of the toolbox.
+In this configuration we might choose to do `--toolset west-coast`.
+This would give the agents access to 3 databases.

 # Paper Results